Translations

 Introduction

-On 12/12/2020, a rainy late Saturday afternoon, at 5:14 PM, I had begun to write the following.
+Yesterday at 5:14 PM, a rainy late afternoon, I started to write the following:

-Side Point Humor
+Side Point of Humor

 Christmas Heritage

 I remember Christmas in 1970 fairly well.
 Three of us boys were born.
-I was age 10.
-Next to eldest brother was age seven.
-Next to youngest brother was age one.
-Youngest brother would be born about three years later.
-Mom (11/24/1932 – 12/27/2000) and Dad (9/17/1927 – 1/25/2008) were younger.
+I was ten.
+My next-to-eldest brother was seven.
+Our youngest brother at the time was one year old.
+Our youngest brother would be born about three years later.
+Our mother (11/24/1932–12/27/2000) and father (9/17/1927–1/25/2008) were younger.

-Granny Wood (6/16/1901 – 8/12/1991) and Papaw Wood (9/4/1901 – 3/14/1983) had driven up from their Bean Station home, on Christmas Eve, to spend the night and be with us for Christmas Day, as they always did then.
+Granny Wood (6/16/1901–8/12/1991) and Papaw Wood (9/4/1901–3/14/1983) had driven up from their home in Bean Station on Christmas Eve to spend the night and be with us on Christmas Day, as they always did then.

-I don’t remember the gifts that my brothers and I received, from Santa and from family.
+I don’t remember the gifts that my brothers and I received from Santa and family.
 I do remember the Christmas joy of getting up early, smelling the breakfast aroma from the kitchen, and seeing what Santa had brought!
 After the gift opening and sharing wonder, we enjoyed family conversation and the busy dinner (12 PM) preparations.
 I always “snuck” some turkey!

-Granny and Papaw always left about mid afternoon, “before the sun started going down too much,” as Papaw would say.
+Granny and Papaw always left about mid-afternoon, “before the sun started going down too much,” as Papaw would say.
 He didn’t like to drive into the setting sun, as most of us don’t.

 Conclusion

-Christmas time comes and goes, often with good memories and sometimes with bad memories (as in 1982, 1999, 2000, 2002, 2007).
-The heritage continues -- or at least it should.
+Christmastime comes and goes, often with good memories and sometimes with bad ones.
+Bad memories were in 1982, 1999, 2000, 2002, and 2007.
+The heritage continues, or at least it should.

-On Christmas Eve, 2019 -- before Corona Myopia Psychosis and Vote Early, Vote Often, drove this once great nation to its knees -- Mrs. Appalachian Irishman and I enjoyed a warm (not due to man-made global climate change) Christmas Eve, at my youngest brother’s home, in Hawkins County.
+On Christmas Eve 2019, before “Corona Myopia Psychosis” and “Vote Early and Often” drove this once great nation to its knees, Mrs. Appalachian Irishman and I enjoyed a warm (not due to man-made global climate change) Christmas Eve at my youngest brother’s home in Hawkins County.

 Don’t try to drive into the setting sun, y’all!